Compliance

 For the purpose of ensuring the execution of duties by directors, executive officers and employees in accordance with applicable laws and regulations and the Articles of Incorporation and accurately grasping important compliance risks and potential conduct risks in accordance with changes in the social environment, the Company has developed an appropriate risk-based management system from a forward-looking perspective.

-The Company has put in place a system for the Legal and Compliance Unit to supervise matters concerning Group compliance, and this Unit has developed a system to monitor the advancement of compliance at each company and provide necessary guidance and support by setting challenges which the Group should focus on, as well as reporting problems that occurred at each Group company to the Board of Directors, the President (CEO), the Executive Management Board and the Audit & Supervisory Committee, etc. according to their materiality.
+The Company has put in place a system for the Legal and Compliance Unit to supervise matters concerning Group compliance, and this Unit has developed a system to monitor the advancement of compliance at each company and provide necessary guidance and support by setting challenges which the Group should focus on, as well as reporting problems that occurred at each Group company to the Board of Directors, the President (Group CEO), the Executive Management Board and the Audit & Supervisory Committee, etc. according to their materiality.

 Organizational Framework Concerning Compliance